matteopilz/OpenMS-website/content/en/applications.md

 {{< /notice >}}
 ***

-### Quantification for Top-down Proteomics (FLASHDECONVQ)
+### Quantification for Top-down Proteomics (FLASHQUANT)

-FLASHDeconvQ performs MS1-level label-free quantification data analysis in top-down proteomics with an automatic coeluting proteoform resolution method.
+FLASHQuant performs MS1-level label-free quantification data analysis in top-down proteomics with an automatic overlapping signal resolution method.

-To read more about it, please click <a href="/application/flashdeconvq/">here</a>.
+To read more about it, please click <a href="/application/flashquant/">here</a>.

 ***